Andy Bell (footballer, born 1984)

-Andrew Bell (born 12 February 1984) is an English footballer who plays for Nelson as a striker.
+Andrew Bell (born 12 February 1984) is an English former footballer who played as a striker.

 Career

 Born in Blackburn, Lancashire, Bell started his career with hometown club Blackburn Rovers at the age of 10 and signed a professional contract in February 2001 after nearly a decade in the youth system.
 He had a trial at Wycombe Wanderers in April 2003 and after being released by Blackburn in the summer he signed for Wycombe on a month-to-month contract in September, making his debut and scoring both goals in a 5–2 defeat to Oldham Athletic.
 His contract was extended until 29 February in January, before being released and joining York City on trial.
 He signed for York on non-contract terms on 1 March and made his debut in a 0–0 draw at Oxford United.
 His only goal for York came in a 3–1 defeat to Scunthorpe United, after he scored into an empty goal from a Stuart Wise long ball.
 He finished the 2003–04 season with 10 appearances and one goal for York as they were relegated to the Conference National.

 He signed for Southern Football League Premier Division team Hednesford Town in August 2004 and scored on his debut.
 He was top goalscorer for the 2004–05 season with 20 goals in 36 appearances as the team won promotion to the Conference North and rejected a new contract in July to trial with League Two team Darlington.
 He re-signed for Hednesford after failing to secure a contract with Darlington.

 Fleetwood Town of the Northern Premier League signed him in February 2006.
 Bell became Fleetwood's Top Scorer when they were crowned Northern Premier League Champions in the 2007–08 Season.
 He was transfer-listed following discussions with manager Micky Mellon in July 2009.
 Bell joined Kendal Town on a month's loan in November, which was extended to March 2010.
 Bell then moved to Guiseley AFC where he remained from March 2010 until July 2010.

 He signed for AFC Fylde in Northern Premier League Division One North in July 2010.
 He played one season for the Coasters and signed for Kendal Town in July 2011.
 In January 2012 he joined Radcliffe Borough for just 3 months.

 Bell currently plays for Bamber Bridge where he has been since March 2012.
 In the summer of 2015 he left Bamber Bridge to sign for North West Counties Football League Premier Division side Nelson.